 Regents' Core Grade Point Average: To be reported for FIRST-TIME STUDENTS.
 The student's high school GPA on the Regents' Core, as calculated by the admitting institution from the final transcript for admission purposes.
 Data is reported as a four-character data field, to thousandths.
 For example, a student with a HSGPA of 3.854 would be coded as 3854.
-Students with GEDs will not have Regents' Core grade point averages; therefore, this field should be coded as blank.
+This should not be blank, but may be for those students with GEDs, adults age \geq 25, international students, or first-time students at open admission (2-year) institutions who did not submit a HS transcript.